Become a Meat Cutter: Education and Career Roadmap

 Find out how to become a meat cutter.
 Research the education and training requirements and learn about the experience you need to advance your career in the meat cutting industry.

-Do I Want to Be a Meat Cutter?
+Should I Become a Meat Cutter?

 Meat cutters, also known as butchers, prepare cuts of meat for customers according to their specifications.
 They may also monitor inventory and take care of knife and equipment maintenance.
 Additional job duties include properly displaying food for customers and cleaning meats and fish.
 Meat cutting can be physically demanding - standing for extended periods of time, lifting heavy objects and spending time in meat storage 'cold rooms' are all part of the job.
+Because of meat cutters' use of dangerous tools and machinery, this profession may lead to a high rate of injury.

 |Degree Level||No formal education is required, though formal training may help aspiring meat cutters enter the profession|